 Yato and Tenjin in Noragami.
 Tenjin is essentially everything that Yato wants to be: beloved throughout Japan with several successful shrines and living a comfortable, good life.
 Unlike Yato, Tenjin is calm and mature rather than brash and foolhardy.
 He is well respected and takes good care of his Shinki, whereas Yato at times can barely manage Yukine.
 However, Tenjin is a lot less merciful than Yato when it comes to dealing with misbehaving Shinki.

-One Piece has Usopp and Kuro.
+Usopp and Kuro.
 Both of them are cowards, but while Usopp, an aspiring pirate at the time of his introduction, is willing to overcome his fears and face much stronger enemies to protect those he cares about, Kuro is willing to betray and murder a young girl and sacrifice his own men in order to retire from piracy.

 Pokémon has this as well.
 Satoshi/Ash is impulsive and governs with his heart, while Shinji/Paul is always more in control and strongly favors cold logic.
 This was pretty much the basis of their rivalry, mainly with them disagreeing on how it was appropriate to train Pokémon.

 Both also represent the viewers/players in different ways.
 Satoshi/Ash is the adventurer, who learns about the world through his adventures and uses the Pokémon he likes and he puts a lot of effort to support them, even on an emotional level, like the casual players care about their Pokémon they raise through their adventure.
-Shinji/Paul on the other hand represents the competitive players, releasing Pokémon he deems useless or to weak and put them on intense training without caring much about their well-being as long as their limits are pushed on maximum to unleash their potential.
-Like real life competitive player, Sjinji/Paul's teams follow specific strategies and his Pokémon fill certain roles to achieve victory for the whole team.
+Shinji/Paul on the other hand represents the competitive players, releasing Pokémon he deems useless or too weak and put them on intense training without caring much about their well-being as long as their limits are pushed on maximum to unleash their potential.
+Like the real life competitive players, Shinji/Paul's teams follow specific strategies and his Pokémon fill certain roles to achieve victory for the whole team.

 XY(Z) presents Ash with two more foils in the form of rivals Sawyer and Alain.
 While Ash was certainly no slouch prior to his adventure in Kalos, XY gave Ash a huge buff into a supremely competent trainer with the skill and maturity of a veteran which won him the respect and admiration of beginning trainer Sawyer.
 In XY, Ash was skillful, innovative, seasoned due to his experiences from previous journeys, and unpredictable in battle which was his greatest asset.
 Meanwhile Sawyer was a bit naïve, getting distracted easily mid-battle, but at the same time analytical and did things by the book which compensated for his lack of experience and allowed him to grow from a trainer who would regularly get his hide handed to him by Ash on a silver platter into a Semi-Finalist of the Kalos League who could actually defeat Ash and pose him a challenge.
 Infact he built his entire specifically to counter Ash's Team.